vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 - To order by creation date
 - To sort using text values
 - To sort using numeric values
-- `WHERE` cannot be used with aggregate functions
+- Aggregate functions can't be used in `WHERE` clauses

 *** =hint
 What kind of functions can `WHERE` not be used with?